Zakynthos: Transport

-The island is covered by a network of roads, particularly the flat eastern part, with main routes linking the capital with Volimes in the north, Keri in the south, and the Vassiliki peninsula in the west.
-The road between Volimes and Lithakia connects the western half of the island.
+The island is covered by a network of roads, which is particularly dense in the flat eastern part.
+The EO35 is the main road of the island, running between the capital and Keri in the south.
+The main provincial roads (of the total of 20 for the island) are: Zakynthos Provincial Road 1, from the capital to Vasilikos in the east; Provincial Road 6, from the capital to Volimes in the north; and Provincial Road 20, the main road in the western half of the island.

-The island has one airport, Zakynthos International Airport, on the former GR-35, offering connecting flights with other Greek and foreign airports.
+The island has one airport, Zakynthos International Airport, located off the EO35, offering connecting flights with other Greek and foreign airports.
 Opened in 1972, it is located 4.3 km from Zakynthos.

 Zakynthos also features two ports, the main port located in the capital, and another in the village of Agios Nikolaos.
 From the main port, there is a connection to the port of Kyllini, which is the usual place of arrival on the island by sea from the mainland.
 From the port of Agios Nikolaos, there is a connection to the island of Kefalonia.

 Science

 Ionian University's Department of Environment has been located on Zakynthos since 2003.
 It has developed laboratory and field station infrastructures in Zakynthos and the Strofades islets.

 Freshwater resources on Zakynthos are limited, and as a result, a Greek-Norwegian educational collaboration is being established on the island.
 Science Park Zakynthos is a collaboration between the Technological Educational Institute of the Ionian Islands (TEI), the Norwegian University of Life Sciences (UMB), and the Therianos Villas and Therianos Family Farm on Zakynthos.